gracehu0405/Gun-of-the-Sentry/README.md

 To generate the trigger mechanism, we opened up the nerf gun and observed the hardware.
 By wiring the electronic firing system to the raspberry pi, we were able to control the firing of the gun by setting the GPIO pin to high.

-- **Gun.h** includes the functions necessary for rotating and firing the nerf gunautomatically.
+- **Gun.h** includes the functions necessary for rotating and firing the nerf gun automatically.
 It rotates the gun until the middle sensor is reading the smallest distance, meaning it is facing the closest target, and then fires one dart.

 ## Breakdown